akrzemi1/__sandbox__/string_view_ctor.md

 The above are the semantics associated with type `const char*` in C-string interfaces.
 They are encouraged by the Standard library.
 But one can imagine functions in other libraries that interpret the value of type `const char*` differently, especially the null pointer value.

-First, you can treat the null pointer value as an empty string  (`""`).
+First, you can treat the null pointer value as a zero-sized string  (`""`).
 Whenever you call `f(nullptr)` the effect is the same as if you called `f("")`.

-Second, you can treat the null pointer value as distinct from any sting, even empty.
+Second, you can treat the null pointer value as distinct from any sting, even zero-sized string.
 This implies that `const char *` is similar to `optional<string>`:`optstr == nullopt` is a different state than `optstr == ""s`, and calling `f(nullptr)` can give different results than calling `f("")`.

 Also, type `const char*` can be used for other purposes than representing a string: it can represent an address of a single character.
 Migrating such usage to `string_view` would be unwise.

 ### 2.4.
 Is passing a null pointer where a string is expected fundamentally wrong?

 Much of controversy around P0903R1 is about whether it is valid to pass a null pointer where `const char*` is expected to represent a string.
 If by a "string" we mean a sequence of 0 or more characters, then clearly there is no need to intentionally use the null pointer value.
-Any value, including empty string, can be represented by null-terminated byte sequence that the pointer need to point to.
+Any value, including zero-sized string, can be represented by null-terminated byte sequence that the pointer need to point to.
 Plus, it is a well established idiom in C and C++ Standard Library that passing null pointer in such case is illegal, and therefore is an indication of the porgrammer bug.
 When such bug is diagnosed the code is changed so that a non-null pointer is passed to function `f()` or function `f()` is not called at all.
 So, at least when dealing with the Standard Library functions, passing null pointer that is supposed to indicate a string happens only temporarily, and inadvertantly, and is ideally corrected as soon as possible.

 But this is only the C-string interface.
 In custom libraries developers can associate other semantics with a sinngle `const char *` parameters intended to represent strings.
 The will typically be similar to the C-string interface except that null pointer value is treated in a different manner, which can be one of:

 1. Null pointer represents the zero-length string.
 2. Null pointer represents a yet another value distinct from any sequence of characters.
-This is equivalent to `optional<string>` not containing a value, which is different even from an empty string.
+This is equivalent to `optional<string>` not containing a value, which is different even from a zero-sized string.
 3. Null pointer value is unwelcome and indicates a bug, but we want functions to accept it and deal with the bug internally at run-time, trough defensive if statements or exceptions or something similar.
 4. Null pointer value is unwelcome and indicates a bug, but we expect the function to accept it and not cause language-level UB, but we fave no further expectations of what happens.